p-adrian05/apex-selector/README.md

       'ORDER BY Name ASC NULLS FIRST, NumberOfEmployees DESC NULLS LAST';
 ```
 ### Select records with nested functions
+First, it creates three instances of the SOQLFunction class, representing three different functions-
+The convertTimeZoneFunction will convert the Opportunity's CreatedDate to the user's time zone.
+The hourInDayFunction will return the hour of the day as an integer for the converted time.
+The sumAmountFunction will return the sum of the Amount field for all returned records.

+Then, the addFunction method is used to add the function to the query twice, the first one is hourInDayFunction and second is sumAmountFunction.
+Finally, the groupBy method is used to group the query results by the hour of the day (hourInDayFunction) returned by the query.
 ```Apex
    SOQLFunction convertTimeZoneFunction = SOQLFunction.of(SOQLFunction.FunctionName.convertTimezone,
                 Opportunity.CreatedDate);